ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 * Standard Name qualifiers
 * Other common standard name components
 * Acronyms, abbreviations, and aliases
+* Units

 .. _Rules

 CCPP Standard Name Rules
 ========================

 #.
-Standard names should be identical to those from the la\ version
+Standard names should be identical to those from the latest version
    of the `Climate and Forecast (CF) metadata conventions <https://cfconventions.org/standard-names.html>`_ unless an appropriate name does not exist in that standard.